Asian American Interactive Mentoring (AIM) Program

 How AIM Could Benefit You: A Letter from the AIM Coordinator

-Founded in 1993, the AIM program matches Asian American sophomore students with Asian American faculty, staff and alumni for one-on-one mentoring experiences.
-The program seeks to provide these students with mentors who are sensitive to cultural differences that may affect a student’s experience and success at Stanford.
+Founded in 1993, AIM matches Asian American sophomore students with Asian American faculty, staff and alumni for one-on-one mentoring experiences.
+The program seeks to provide these students with mentors who are sensitive to cultural differences that may affect a student’s experience and success at Stanford, provide guidance, and elevate each mentee’s time on campus.

 Every mentor participating in AIM is as excited for this upcoming year as I am.
 They come from all types of educational and career fields and have a plethora of experiences and advice to offer you regarding any aspect of life you could think of.
 Not only are they great resources, but they could also be great life coaches and friends who help you develop your career and network.

-I hope you take time to consider applying to be a part of AIM.
+I hope you take the chance to apply and join AIM.
 Thank you for your time, and I look forward to having you be part of the AIM family!
 If you have any questions or just want to say hello, please feel free to email me.

 Questions About the Program

-If you have any questions or concerns, please contact AIM Coordinator, Ben Nguyen.
+If you have any questions or concerns, please contact AIM Coordinator.